helium/virtual-lorawan-device/README.md

 ```

 In this configuration, we've created two packet forwarders and attached one device to each.
 In addition,
-we've given them different `oui` labels.
+we've given them different `server` labels.
 This will put their data reported to Prometheus under different
 labels.